jcjaques/Rockbuster-Stealth-Analysis-/README.md

 ● Do sales figures vary between geographic regions?
 ## Data Overview
 The data set being used contains the following information:
 ● Film Inventory including title, actors, and language.
-● Customer payments and rental choices
+● Customer payments and rental choices.
 ● Store information such as staff and location.
 ## Tools
 PostgreSQL - used to analysis data